uprm-inso4115-2024-2025-s2/semester-project-DungeonCrawlers/.github/ISSUE_TEMPLATE/implementation.md

 ---
-name: Custom issue template
+name: Implementation issue
-about: Issue Template for DC
+about: Use this template if your work consists mainly of implementation.
 title: ''
 labels: Pending Approval
 assignees: ''